antoniusmisfit/shoebox-linux/README.md

 sudo ./clean.sh -a
 ```
 # TODO
-* Replace the basic init with something original.(In progress)
 * Add a package manager.
 * Get basic networking working right.(requires GLIBC or musl)
 * Add a C compiler to the system.
 (Either tcc or gcc)